arturmpinho/Dusty-Lantern/deployment.md

     pip3 install -r requirements.txt
     ```

-1. In your IDE, create a file containing your environmental variables called env.py at the root level of the application.
-    It will need to contain the following lines and variables:
+1. In your IDE, create your env.py file at the root level of the application, containing the following lines and variables:

     ```
     import os